unixorn/tumult.plugin.zsh/README.md

 ## Other Useful macOS tools

-* [apple-touchbar](https://github.com/zsh-users/zsh-apple-touchbar) - ZSH plugin that adds MacBook Pro's touchbar support in iTerm2.
+* [apple-touchbar](https://github.com/zsh-users/zsh-apple-touchbar) - ZSH plugin that adds support for the MacBook Pro's touchbar to iTerm2.
 * [awesome-osx-command-line](https://github.com/herrbischoff/awesome-osx-command-line) documents many ways to manipulate macOS settings and applications from the command line.
 * [bash-snippets](https://github.com/unixorn/Bash-Snippets) - `brew`-installable set of handy command-line tools.
 * [desktoppr](https://github.com/scriptingosx/desktoppr) - A command line tool which can read and set the desktop picture.